SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

 #### Phrase 5

-This phrase is about improving access to energy services and electricity.
+This phrase is about access to energy services and electricity.
 The elements of the phrase are: *electrification / access + energy + households / access + energy + regions*.
 The reason for the two part approach is that `energy services` is specialised enough to stand alone with `access`, while `electricity` and `energy` are too broad (can be used in many contexts, e.g. an industrial process).
 Thus these terms are combined either in phrases, or with regions, or with certain technologies (e.g. `microgrids`).
 For *regions*, we include generic terms for developing, least developed countries and rural areas, as well as specific least developed countries, SIDS, landlocked developing countries.

 ```py
 TS= ("universal electrification" OR "rural electrification" OR "national electrification")